 FOR FURTHER INFORMATION CONTACT:

-Section 971b of the ATCA (16 U.S.C.
-971 et seq.) requires that an advisory committee be established that shall be composed of (1) not less than five nor more than 20 individuals appointed by the U.S. Commissioners to ICCAT who shall select such individuals from the various groups concerned with the fisheries covered by the ICCAT Convention; and (2) the chairs (or their designees) of the New England, Mid-Atlantic, South Atlantic, Caribbean, and Gulf Fishery Management Councils.
-Each member of the Advisory Committee appointed under item (1) shall serve for a term of 2 years and shall be eligible for reappointment.
+Section 971b of ATCA (16 U.S.C.
+971 et seq.) requires that an advisory committee be established that shall be composed of: (1) not less than five nor more than 20 individuals appointed by the U.S. Commissioners to ICCAT who shall select such individuals from the various groups concerned with the fisheries covered by the ICCAT Convention; and (2) the chairs (or their designees) of the New England, Mid-Atlantic, South Atlantic, Caribbean, and Gulf Fishery Management Councils.
+Each member of the Advisory Committee appointed under paragraph (1) shall serve for a term of two years and shall be eligible for reappointment.
 Members of the Advisory Committee may attend all public meetings of the ICCAT Commission, Council, or any Panel and any other meetings to which they are invited by the ICCAT Commission, Council, or any Panel.
-The Advisory Committee shall be invited to attend all nonexecutive meetings of the U.S. Commissioners to ICCAT and, at such meetings, shall be given the opportunity to examine and to be heard on all proposed programs of investigation, reports, recommendations, and regulations of the ICCAT Commission.
-Members of the Advisory Committee shall receive no compensation for their services as such members.
+The Advisory Committee shall be invited to attend all nonexecutive meetings of the U.S. Commissioners to ICCAT and, at such meetings, shall be given the opportunity to examine and be heard on all proposed programs of investigation, reports, recommendations, and regulations of the ICCAT Commission.
+Members of the Advisory Committee shall receive no compensation for such services.
 The Secretary of Commerce and the Secretary of State may pay the necessary travel expenses of members of the Advisory Committee.

 There are currently 20 appointed Advisory Committee members.
-The terms of these members expire on December 31, 2000.
-New appointments will be made as soon as possible, but will not take effect until January 1, 2001.
+These members' terms expire on December 31, 2008.
+New appointments will be made as soon as possible, but will not take effect until January 1, 2009.